known for

 #3 My serger – it lived its entire life in a closet, and probably will again.

 That’s it friends, we’re basically done.
 We donated a lot, we sent some precious (but unwanted) things to auction, we all really took the clean out seriously.
-The only thing I miss is having a personal hidden dump hole (aka unaccountable craft closet) that could store all the ugly necessities of a crafty bitch like bulk batting, good deals bought in bulk, bulky fabrics that don’t fold nice, you know BULK.
+The only thing I miss is having a personal hidden dump hole (aka unaccountable craft closet) that could store all the ugly necessities of a crafty bitch like bulk batting, good deals bought in bulk, bulky fabrics that don’t fold nice, you know all the BULK.

 Speaking of bulk (4lbs of organic animal crackers) it’s a full time job eating the broken ones first.